AlternativeNetizen/Kermnet/README.md

 **Important Notes:**
-a client shouldnt waste more than a few ms of mining to produce a request at a reasonable distance and reasonable datarate to host this will most likely be based on the tried and tested CJDNS networking stack amount of (unit currency)kerms will be uncapped, to discourage real life trading with it nodes can set their own custom kerm price nodes can use wireless connections to reach clients as its just cheaper than wiring ethernet or fiber to them every client can be a node, every host can be a node. already mentioned incentives are given to both for being so every node is technically also a client and host
+a client shouldn't waste more than a few ms of mining to produce a request at a reasonable distance and reasonable data rate to host this will most likely be based on the tried and tested CJDNS networking stack amount of (unit currency)kerms will be uncapped, to discourage real life trading with it nodes can set their own custom kerm price nodes can use wireless connections to reach clients as its just cheaper than wiring Ethernet or fiber to them every client can be a node, every host can be a node. already mentioned incentives are given to both for being so every node is technically also a client and host